Intriguing Properties of Contrastive Losses: Related Work

 The connection between contrastive loss and mutual information has been studied before~\cite{oord2018representation,poole2019variational}.
 We show that for the generalized contrastive loss, it can also be related to mutual information.
-Despite the connection between the contrastive loss to mutual information, it has been pointed out that mutual information estimation may suffer from certain limitations~\cite{mcallester2020formal,song2019understanding}.
-More importantly,~\cite{tschannen2019mutual,tian2020makes} show that higher mutual information does mean better representation quality.
+Despite the connection between contrastive loss and mutual information, it has been pointed out that mutual information estimation may suffer from certain limitations~\cite{mcallester2020formal,song2019understanding}.
+Moreover,~\cite{tschannen2019mutual,tian2020makes} show that higher mutual information learned by the network does not warrant better representation quality.
 In our work, we find adding mutual information bits between two views which are irrelevant to downstream tasks can be harmful for the quality of learned representations.
-And data augmentation plays an important role at favoring certain bits of mutual information than the others.
+Data augmentation plays an important role at favoring certain bits of mutual information than others.

 There is a growing number of recent work on the topic of understanding contrastive learning, both theoretically~\cite{arora2019theoretical,tsai2020demystifying,tosh2020contrastive,tian2020understanding,lee2020predicting} and empirically~\cite{wang2020understanding,tian2020makes,zhao2020makes,purushwalkam2020demystifying}.
+However, little work has been done to study the phenomenon of feature suppression.
+To our knowledge, we are the first one to quantitatively and systematically study this problem.
 We believe this is still a very open question and could benefit from more future investigation.
-Finally, the feature suppression effect in unsupervised contrastive learning that we study in this work may also exist in standard supervised learning (``contrastive loss'' between examples and class labels), as suggested by~\cite{hermann2020shapes}.
+Finally, the feature suppression effect in unsupervised contrastive learning that we study in this work may also exist in standard supervised learning (``contrastive loss'' between examples and class labels), as suggested by~\cite{hermann2020shapes,shah2020pitfalls}, though the specific form would be different.